ai-forever/MERA/benchmark_tasks/rumodar/README.md

 ## Description

-Russian Modified Arithmetic (ruModAr) is a mathematical task from Bigbench.
+Russian Modified Arithmetic (ruModAr) is a mathematical task from BIG-bench.
 Each question in each subtask begins with a prompt and five examples of arithmetic expressions with results.
 The sixth example is incomplete, the model's task is to finish it correctly.